django-salesforce/django-salesforce/README.rst

 for most uses.
 It works by integrating with the Django ORM, allowing access to the objects in your SFDC instance (Salesforce .com) as if they were in a traditional database.

-Python 2.6, 2.7, 3.3, 3.4 or pypy; Django 1.4.2 - 1.7, partly Django 1.8.
+Python 2.7, 3.3 - 3.5 or pypy; Django 1.7, or with small restrictions Django 1.8.
-The best supported version is currently Django 1.7, including relative complicated subqueries.
-Django 1.8 is only very rudimentally supported, without raw queries and without values_list() and values() methods.
+Django 1.8 is currently supported without raw queries and without values_list() and values() methods.
 The usual support can be expected in the next django-salesforce version.
-Note that Django 1.4.x is not compatible with Python 3.

 Quick Start
 -----------